nvd3/nvd3/README.md

 ## Do we support D3 v4.x?

-No, we do not...  we are very interested in taking this on but could use some help.
-Please let us know if you'd like to help make this a reality!  :)
+That's what this project is for!
+Send us pull requests to help out!

 ## Changelog